giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 #### 2.3 Implement the Javascript Handler in your webview
 This is object is a global variable defined by us and it doesn't have anything to do with Firebase Analytics.
 You can change the name if you want.
 It holds the abstraction for calling the iOS or Android Firebase Analytics methods.

-This global variable must be added either via the [GTM template]((https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization)) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`, or via the source code ([TO DO - explicar como fazer]) by your developers.
+This global variable must be added either via the [GTM template]((https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization)) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`, or via the [source code](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization/blob/main/source-code-es6-version.js) by your developers.

 - Via the [GTM template](https://github.com/giovaniortolani/ga4-unified-tag-for-webview-web-app-firebase-analytics-handler-global-variable-initialization) `GA4 Unified Tag for Webview (Web & App) | Firebase Analytics Handler Global Variable Initialization`
 ![image](https://github.com/user-attachments/assets/3182692b-2d72-404d-a1f4-10e6d122d572)